ym2805/XIM-GSAPP-Fa20/src/types/Podium_Tower_Bridges/Bridging 3D Green Resource Equality.md

 ### Type Description

 This collection of structures introduces the way in which the add-on bridging system can be built and modified.
 Green spaces are created to connect buildings as bridges.
-The Grasshopper procedural models help build bridges at according to the distance between buildings and building height.
+The Grasshopper procedural models help build and modify bridges according to the distance between buildings and the bridge height.
+All follow user inputs and pre-set procedural rules.

 ### Required inputs

-Required inputs: FAR/ Density, attractor geometry, etc. Dynamic vs static.
-Dynamic: Lots and FAR.
-Static: Floor to Floor Height
+Dynamic: FAR/ Density, Attractor Point, Number of Bridges

+Static: Floor Height, Building to Building Distance, Bridge Height, Bridge Width

 ### Type Rules

-1. 1 to 3 sentences describing the procedural rules
-1. Add image that shows the range of variability for the type.
-Try to make it explanatory of what rules are, not just what the output looks like.

-Add image here to further illustrate your point.
+Bridges are created on the 30th, 60th and 75th floor, based on building bridging distance between 480-500, 380-400 and 600-630 correspondingly.

 ![description](../images/gh_procedural_type_ex3.jpg)